-(By Senators Kirkendoll, Hall, Wells and Stollings)
+(Senators Kirkendoll, Hall, Wells and Stollings, original sponsors)

-A BILL to amend and reenact §22-11-6 of the Code of West Virginia, 1931, as amended, relating to making West Virginia's Water Pollution Control Act consistent with the federal Water Pollution Control Act, also known as the Clean Water Act, by clarifying that compliance with the effluent limits contained in a National Pollution Discharge Elimination System permit is deemed compliant with West Virginia's Water Pollution Control Act.
+AN ACT to amend and reenact §22-11-6 of the Code of West Virginia, 1931, as amended, relating to making West Virginia's Water Pollution Control Act consistent with the federal Water Pollution Control Act, also known as the Clean Water Act, by clarifying that compliance with the effluent limits contained in a National Pollution Discharge Elimination System permit is deemed compliant with West Virginia's Water Pollution Control Act.

 Be it enacted by the Legislature of West Virginia:

 That §22-11-6 of the Code of West Virginia, 1931, as amended, be amended and reenacted to read as follows:

 §22-11-6.
 Requirement to comply with standards of water quality and effluent limitations.

 All persons affected by rules establishing water quality standards and effluent limitations shall promptly comply therewith: Provided, That:

 (1) Where necessary and proper, the secretary may specify a reasonable time for persons not complying with such standards and limitations to comply therewith, and upon the expiration of any such period of time, the secretary shall revoke or modify any permit previously issued which authorized the discharge of treated or untreated sewage, industrial wastes or other wastes into the waters of this state which result in reduction of the quality of such waters below the standards and limitations established therefor by rules of the board or secretary;